Got a question?

-The thing is that we’ll only ever consider natural solutions to reduce our sugar, so artificial sweeteners are out.
+The thing is that we’ll only ever consider natural solutions to reduce our sugar.
 We’ve been experimenting with chicory root fibre, coconut sugar and date syrups but they’re not as sticky as our current syrup so we’d have to use twice as much to get the same binding effect.
 Reducing sugar sometimes means starting a new recipe from scratch, like with our maple syrup, pecans and peanuts and protein packed bars.
-Each contains less than 10g total sugars per bar.
+Each contains less than 9g of total sugar per bar.

 When it comes to our cereals we’ve developed recipes that don’t require the addition of sugar.
-Our granooolala range, our super granola with protein, super granola gluten free and breakfast with benefits nuts & seeds with honey are all completely free from refined sugars.
+Our ‘for breakfast’ range, are all completely free from refined sugars.
 And the rest of our products?
 We’ll never add sugar unnecessarily – too much sugar isn’t good for anyone – but are we prepared to compromise the taste and texture of our bars and cereals so they can be described as low sugar?
 Actually, no. We want our products to be a real treat for grown-ups.
 We’re proud to produce snacks and cereals worth taking a little time over.